Workshops & Panels

 The iConference is seeking proposals for Workshops & Panels that will engage our participants and augment the conference’s research content.

-Please note that iConference 2025 will have a virtual and a physical component, Workshops & Panels will be held physically onsite in Bloomington, Indiana (USA) only!
+Please note that iConference 2026 will have a virtual and a physical component, but accepted Workshops & Panels will only be held physically on-site in Edinburgh, Scotland, UK!

 Guidelines